Oliverhuang123/Oliverhuang123.github.io/_pages/about.md

 ## News

+- <strong>12/2025</strong>. <strong>New Publication</strong>: "Unlocking Crowdfunding Success: Leveraging Selling Perspectives and Influence Tactics for Optimal Performance" has been accept by Journal of Small Business Managementh (ABS3), Forthcoming.

+- <strong>12/2025</strong>. <strong>News</strong>: Our project and I were interviewed and featured by Science in <i>Science<\i>.
+Article: <a href="https://www.science.org/content/article/new-preprint-server-welcomes-papers-written-and-reviewed-ai" target="_blank">News article</a>.

 - <strong>09/2025</strong>. <strong>News Report</strong>: Our research received public coverage in MIT Technology Review China.
 Article: <a href="https://www.mittrchina.com/news/detail/15232" target="_blank">News article</a>.